What is Marist House?

 Will the Brothers still have a community?

-A community of Marist Brothers lives at Marist House.
-Their bedrooms are at the rear of 78 and 80 with separate bathrooms.
+A community of Marist Brothers lives at Marist House with living spaces at the rear of the houses.
 The Brothers participate fully in the life and activities of Marist House but also follow their own religious life, including daily community prayer, Eucharist and quiet time.